Advising and Referral

 - University of Wisconsin-Madison in Madison, University of Wisconsin – Milwaukee and Marquette University

-- The University of North Carolina and Duke University
+- Saint Louis University and Washington University

 Students are assisted in applying for summer research and graduate school preparation programs.
 Students are encouraged to attend GRE, LSAT and MCAT strategy sessions offered by the Piper Center for Vocation and Career.
 For more information on these sessions, creating a personal statement, application process and much more visit The Piper Center for Vocation and Career.

-Student Success Plan Program for Academic Achievement
+Individual Success Plan Program for Academic Achievement

 Research, Internships and Scholarship Opportunities